 What’s important to keep in mind, though, is that it wasn’t always this way; in the mid-twentieth century, most animals raised for meat in the United States were raised outdoors on family farms and sold at meat auctions.
 In the 1950s, Secretary of Agriculture Ezra Taft Benson issued a warning to farmers: “[G]et big or get out.”
-And approximately 50 years ago, a few giant companies, including Tyson and Perdue, bought up most of the means of production, eventually forcing farmers to work for them, and under their conditions.
+Unsurprisingly, less than 20 years later, a few giant companies, including Tyson and Perdue, had bought up most of the means of production, forcing farmers to work for them, and under their conditions.
 With the help of the Department of Agriculture, these companies have continued to consume much of what remained of the traditional family farm.
 Now, according to journalist Christopher Leonard’s 2014 book The Meat Racket, the majority of the meat consumed in the United States is produced by just four companies: Tyson Foods, Cargill, JBS, and Smithfield.

 In 2008, President Obama promised to give teeth to some of the long-standing antitrust rules that would have helped restore a level of accountability to these companies.
 By 2010, U.S. Secretary of Agriculture Tom Vilsack announced plans to “overhaul the Grain Inspection Packers and Stockyards Administration,” which has antitrust authority over the meat industry.
 But that same year—2010—the four largest meat companies spent a combined $5.94 million on lobbying to prevent this.
 The industry put together a supposedly “grassroots” movement of constituents to speak to their representatives, while companies urged their farmers to come out against the laws.
 Thanks to these relentless efforts, by 2011 the Administration had caved to industry pressure.

-The effects of this influence have been far-reaching; their near monopoly on meat production has helped the four big meat companies, among other things, hold farmers prisoner to their debt, since they have little to no choice of who they can do business with, often forcing them into large investments they can’t realistically afford.
+The effects of this influence have been far-reaching; their near monopoly on meat production has helped the four big meat companies, among other things, hold farmers prisoner to their debt, since they have little to no choice of who they can do business with.
 Ninety-seven percent of American chicken farmers, for example, now work with a large producer.
 Companies can impose whatever terms they wish, such as forcing farms to undergo unaffordable renovations or upsizing, or else lose their contract.
 One study carried out in Louisiana helped confirm that, as the meat industry has consolidated, the terms for farmers have significantly worsened.

 Most importantly, data from North Carolina have shown that a quarter of people living close to the three largest hog-producing counties in the state are below the poverty line.
 And many environmental activists believe that these hog-production locations were chosen for the express reason that their nearby residents are poor and black, providing little pushback and a lot of cheap labor.
 The conditions for those who do end up employed by these companies are often atrocious; Human Rights Watch has gone so far as to claim they suffer from “systematic human rights abuses.”

 The lack of initiative by the Democratic Party on animal rights is also particularly glaring now considering the party’s recent embrace of antitrust.
-This was one of the main components of their Better Deal agenda released in September as part of an effort to reposition theirs as the party “on the side of working people,” including by fighting monopolies.
+This was one of the main components of their Better Deal agenda released in September as part of an effort to reposition theirs as the party “on the side of working people.”
 Monopolies, for a time, were thought to create market efficiencies, yet ever since the failure of the big banks during the economic crisis, monopoly power has come under a scrutiny perhaps not seen since Roosevelt.